A vision of a multi-threaded Emacs

 May 26, 2021

-There are some stop gap solutions to try and make up the difference.
+There are some stop gap solutions to try and fix this.

 When pure function lie